Erie County Fair

 The Erie County Fair is a fair held in Hamburg in Erie County, New York, every August.
-Based on 2018 attendance statistics, The Erie County Fair is the second largest fair in New York and the fourth largest county fair in North America, often drawing over one million in attendance.
+Based on 2018 attendance statistics, the Erie County Fair is the largest county fair in New York, the 3rd largest county fair in the United States, and the largest east of the Mississippi River.
+The fair often draws over one million people in attendance.

 The Town of Hamburg Police & the Erie County (NY) Sheriff's Office, besides security guards, are the fair's patrollers.